 Auto accidents are unfortunately a common occurrence, ranging from minor fender benders to serious crashes.
 If you have been hurt in a car accident, and it was another driver’s fault, you are able to recover the cost of your medical bills, as well as compensation for pain and suffering, lost wages, and emotional distress.

-If you were hit by an 18-wheeler or other commercial vehicle, the company that owns or operates the vehicle is ultimately responsible for paying those costs.
+If you were hit by an 18-wheeler or other commercial vehicles, the company that owns or operates the vehicle is ultimately responsible for paying those costs.
 For the best outcome, you may want representation from an experienced Houston 18-wheeler accident lawyer.
 The Law Office of Richard Schechter, P.C. can provide the legal support that you need.

 What to do after a commercial vehicle accident